 - Loss of consortium

 Non-economic damages are almost always subject to disagreement.
 Insurance companies will try to play down the pain and suffering you’ve experienced.
 Don’t let them have the last say.
-At Mission Personal Injury Lawyers, P.C. our attorneys will bring in experts to back our demands.
-We’ll have medical professionals, vocational specialists, and other experts supporting your claims that you’ve suffered.
-Taking the time to really document and verify your injuries will help us maximize your recovery.
+You should have a group of experts in your corner including medical professionals, vocational specialists, and other experts supporting your claims that you’ve suffered.
+Taking the time to really document and verify your injuries will help you maximize your recovery.